Algeria crisis triggers Libya, Egypt oil security review

 Libya's National Oil Corporation chairman Nuri Berruien confirmed increased security measures at fields on the Algerian border.

-Some Libyan oil fields such as Italy's Eni's Elephant are located several hundreds of kilometres (miles) across the desert from In Amenas, where the hostage tragedy unfolded this week.
+Some Libyan oil fields such as Italy's Eni's Elephant are located several hundreds of kilometers (miles) across the desert from In Amenas, where the hostage tragedy unfolded this week.

-The militants said they attacked the facility in retaliation for France's intervention in neighbouring Mali and warned Algerians to stay away from sites with a foreign presence.
+The militants said they attacked the facility in retaliation for France's intervention in neighboring Mali and warned Algerians to stay away from sites with a foreign presence.

 EXODUS